Shivamkumar9823/RoundRobin/README.md

 # RoundRobin
-This is a backend service for a Round Robin-based coupon claiming system using Node.js, Express, MongoDB, and Mongoose.
+This is a service for a Round Robin-based coupon claiming system using Node.js, Express, MongoDB, and Mongoose.
 Users can claim coupons with IP and device-based cooldown restrictions. live url: https://round-robin-psi.vercel.app/
 📌 Features